AmaCaffeinatedCode/cdk_serverless_global_hosting/README.md

 ## GitHub Actions

 ### CI/CD Workflow (`main.yml`)
 This repository includes a GitHub Actions workflow file (`.github/workflows/main.yml`) that automates the deployment process.
-However, if you want to skip the CI/CD pipeline during specific pushes (e.g., when pushing tags or for certain branches), you can add the `[skip-ci]` label to the commit message.
+However, if you want to skip the CI/CD pipeline during specific pushes, you can add the `[skip-ci]` label to the commit message.
 This will prevent the pipeline from triggering for that specific commit.

+This condition only applies to non-main branches.
+The main branch is treated as the production environment and will always trigger the pipeline regardless of conditions.

 ### Stack Destruction Workflow (`destroy.yml`)
 A separate GitHub Actions workflow file (`.github/workflows/destroy.yml`) is provided to allow easy destruction of the entire stack.
 This workflow will delete all resources provisioned by the CDK stack.